 Right-of-use assets (including concessional arrangements) leased by the Hospital as lessee are measured at cost and there were no indications of impairment.
-Additions to the right-of-use assets during 2020-21 were \$0.473 million (\$0.313 million).
+Additions to the right-of-use assets during the period were \$4.844 million (\$0.473 million), including the lease of a multi-deck car park at Elizabeth Vale and motor vehicles.
 Short-term leases of 12 months or less and low value leases, where the underlying asset value is less than \$15,000 are not recognised as right-of-use assets.
-The associated lease payments are recognised as an expense and disclosed in note 8.